let’s applaud this remoulade

 So what are we waiting for?
 Let’s get shaking!

 * Think I’m kidding about an amazing trip to Italy?
-Mouse over then click the pic below!
+Click here to visit my other site that celebrates all things Italian!

 1/2 cup | EVOO